Stuttering: Fluency shaping therapy

+Stuttering modification therapy

 The goal of stuttering modification therapy is not to eliminate stuttering but to modify it so that stuttering is easier and less effortful.
 The most widely known approach was published by Charles Van Riper in 1973 and is also known as block modification therapy.
 Stuttering modification therapy should not be used to promote fluent speech or presented as a cure for stuttering.

 Avoidance Reduction Therapy for Stuttering (ARTS) is an effective form of modification therapy.
 It is a framework based on theories developed by professor Joseph Sheehan and his wife Vivian Sheehan.
 This framework focuses on self-acceptance as someone who stutters, and efficient, spontaneous and joyful communication, essentially, minimizing quality-of-life impact due to stuttering.